Skip to content

 The Failure Modes When Bayanihan Is Romanticized Rather Than Structured

 The most damaging way to apply the bayanihan principle to venture building is to invoke the romantic version — communal spirit, shared sacrifice, we're all in this together — without the structural properties that make the model functional.
+Each failure mode below is what you get when one of the four structural properties is dropped.

 Unlimited obligation collapse.
 The most common failure is treating bayanihan-style resource sharing as unlimited mutual obligation rather than bounded collective task.
 When a venture can make unlimited claims on another venture's resources because "we're a portfolio," the contributing venture loses the ability to protect its own operational capacity.
 Unlimited obligation is not sustainable voluntarily — it requires coercion or it produces resentment and withdrawal.
 The structural requirement is boundedness: every resource-sharing request must be specific, scoped, and completable.